-How to Earn College Credit for Bridge TEFL/TESOL CoursesBy Rashmi Chugani
+How and Why to Earn College Credit for Your TEFL/TESOL CourseBy Rashmi Chugani

 Which Bridge TEFL/TESOL courses are eligible for college credit?

-The Master Certificate has been evaluated and recommended by ACE CREDIT® for six semester hours of undergraduate college credit and trainees receive 12 CEUs.
+The Master Certificate has been evaluated and recommended by ACE CREDIT for six hours of undergraduate college credit.

-Prospective students often wonder about the IDELTOnline vs. Master Certificate when it comes to making choosing the right TEFL/TESOL course.
-Check out this infographic to see the courses compared side-by-side and decide which one is right for you:
+Wondering about the differences between the IDELTOnline vs. Master Certificate when it comes to TEFL/TESOL certification?
+Check out this infographic to see the courses compared side-by-side.

-The first two courses in this four-course suite have been recommended for three credits each by ACE CREDIT®, and together bestow 12 CEUs.
+There are four courses in this Specialized Certification suite, and the first two have been recommended for three credits each by ACE CREDIT.

-Though not recommended for credit at this time, you can also add an optional Practicum in Teaching English Online to gain verifiable experience as an online teacher and create a portfolio, or specialize in Teaching English online as a Freelancer.
+(Though not recommended for credit at this time, you can also add the other courses in the suite: the Practicum in Teaching English Online to gain verifiable experience as an online teacher and create a portfolio or Teaching English Online as a Freelancer.)

 How can I get college credit for Bridge TEFL/TESOL courses?

-Bridge participants can present this nationally-recognized transcript to one of the over 1,600 universities in the U.S. that recognized ACE CREDIT® recommendations for potential academic credit.
-Credits do not have to be applied toward university study immediately and can be deferred until the teacher is ready to pursue additional study.
+You can present this nationally recognized transcript to one of more than 1,700 universities in the U.S. that recognize ACE CREDIT recommendations for potential academic credit.
+Credits do not have to be applied toward university study immediately and can be deferred until you’re ready to pursue your studies.
 (It’s worth noting that ACE doesn’t issue the credits, the university does.)

 Earning college credit for Bridge TEFL/TESOL courses can advance your career prospects in the EFL industry.
 And if you’re looking to pursue a career in TESOL, then enrolling in the IDELTOnline is a great option!